data-eng/manolo-deliv-wp2/README.md

 most useful and complementary features for classification from thousands of initial candidates, included in the hctsa toolbox.

+An overview of the catch22 features, together with their code names used here, can be found in [here](https://time-series-features.gitbook.io/catch22/information-about-catch22/feature-descriptions/feature-overview-table)

 ### Installation ###